Port George, Nova Scotia is a pretty little seaside community situated along the Bay of Fundy in Annapolis County.

 If you plan your visit at low tide, you can explore the rocks and tidal pools on the beach in front of the park.
 Check tide times in the area before heading out.

-The picnic tables are situated in a small wooded area which provides shade on a sunny day.
+The picnic tables are situated in a small wooded area that provides shade on a sunny day.

 This park is wheelchair accessible and has toilet facilities.